Haridas Kesaria: Role in the Battle of Gagron (1519)

 The battle was fought between the Mewar kingdom on one side and the Malwa Sultanate assisted by Gujarat Sultanate on the other.
 The Mewar army was reinforced by Rathores of Merta.
-Sultan Mahmud Khalji II headed the Sultanate army and marched thorugh Gagron where he was faced by a large army of Rana Sanga.
+Sultan Mahmud Khalji II headed the Sultanate army and marched through Gagron where he was faced by a large army of Rana Sanga.
 In the ensuing battle, Mewar army fought bravely and Haridas captured the Sultan and presented him to Sanga.

 In the celebration of this victory, Rana Sanga, pleased with the bravery and courage of Haridas, granted him the fort of Chittor.
 However, Haridas humbly returned the fortress back to Maharana and accepted a small jagir of twelve villages.
 The jagir included villages of Madri, Beri, Panchali etc. Panchali remained with Haridas's descendents until modern times.

 At the Rana Sanga panorama built in Khanwa (Bharatpur), Sanga's victory in the Battle of Gagron and his benevolent behavior towards the defeated Sultan is displayed in the inscribed historical Dingal verses, authored by Haridas himself:

-Death – Battle of Khanwa (1527)
+Last battle and death

-Throughout his life, Haridas was a valued member of Mewar court and fought many battles.
+Throughout his life, Haridas was a valued member of Mewar court and fought many battles as commander including Battle of Bayana.
 In March 1527, Haridas died fighting valiantly alongside Sanga in the Battle of Khanwa against the Mughal ruler, Babur.